Female Sexual Desire: An Evolutionary Biology Perspective

 All of this discussion about the nature of female desire immediately brought to mind my friend Kim.

 Dr. Kimberly Russell holds a Ph.D. in Ecology and Evolutionary Biology from the University of Tennessee.
 She is currently a Visiting Associate Professor at Princeton University and a Research Scientist at New Jersey Institute of Technology, where she studies native bee communities.

-Last semester Kim taught a course called Evolution and the Behavior of the Sexes, which led us to a series of lively discussions about how men and women differ in libido, interests, and activity.
+Last semester, Kim taught a course called Evolution and the Behavior of the Sexes, which led us to have a series of lively discussions about how heterosexual men and women differ in libido, interests, and activity.
 Given all the hype surrounding these topics, I thought it would be a great opportunity to check in with her formally and share some of her ideas and reactions with you.

 Below, my questions are in bold and Kim’s responses follow.